dorianligthart/codam-push_swap/README.md

 ### Program objective :
 Considering 2 stacks, stack A, an unordered list of integers, and an empty stack B.\
-Possible stack manipulation moves to order the digits on/to stack A and B:
+Possible stack manipulation moves to order the digits on stack A and to B:
 - push first element
 	of A to B or B to A
 - swap first 2 elements